 Iowa Drunk Driving Laws – OWI – DUI – DWI

 Use our free, OWI Consequences Program to get all the details of your charge.
 When you use the program, it will send you an email of information and answers to your all your questions about drunk driving in Iowa.
 All you need do is answer a few simple questions.
 Once you complete and submit the form, you will receive a comprehensive report by email telling you about the charge and the potential consequences you face.
 There is no obligation and no confidential information is sought.
 If you want a free consultation with an OWI lawyer professional, just indicate so.
-If you want more information on the Smart Start Ignition Interlock device, indicate yes.
-They will help you get back to driving.

 What is an “OWI”, “DUI” or “DWI”?

 Iowa OWI is defined as Operating While Intoxicated.
 All three acronyms stand for the same thing, operating a motor vehicle while under the influence of something.
 In Iowa, it is not illegal to drink an alcoholic beverage then drive.
 It is illegal in Iowa to operate a motor vehicle and at the same time have an open container of an alcoholic beverage.
 It is also illegal if at the time you are operating the vehicle, your BAC (Blood Alcohol Content) exceeds .08.
 So basically, if you drink three or four cans of beer in one hour, you may exceed the limit .08 limit.
 Many factors play into this including, but not limited to, the alcohol content of the beverages; what you have had to eat; your body mass and time elapsed.